-We currently have two staff who are SENCO in our Setting, Emma has a Level 3 NVQ and is currently working towards her Level 3 in SENCO.
+We currently have two staff who are SENDCO in our Setting, Emma has a Level 3 NVQ and has an additional Level 3 in the role of the SENDCO.
 She also has personal experience in working with children with special educational needs, has good links with the units at both Ramsey Lower and Arnold Middle School.

 Alice Redman holds a Level 6 BA Qualification in Early Childhood Studies and Early Years Birth to 5 (with recommendation for Early Years Teacher Status) and as of August 2020.
 She has also been on an Autism workshop and has an additional Level 3 in her role as a SENDCO.
 Alice has also attended the behaviour management course provided by Central Bedfordshire Council.

 All other staff have been working with children for at least 8 years as parents, childminders, running after school clubs or as a nanny and have the experience to be able to cater for the complexity of different children’s needs.